-So as to provide protection of our environment or communities roper medical waste disposal is needed —but who may be liable for the regulations of medical waste disposal?
+So as to provide protection of our environment or communities proper medical waste disposal regulations are needed —but who may be liable for the regulations of medical waste disposal?

-There are four main organizations which regulate medical waste disposal—state regulation, OSHA, EPA, and DOT.
+There are four main organizations which regulate Los Angeles medical waste disposal as well as other municipalities—state regulation, OSHA, EPA, and DOT.
 Below it is described how each organization bears responsibility for managing the regulations related to medical waste disposal.

 Approximately all U.S. states have adopted medical waste regulations to some degree.
 Not similar to state dangerous waste regulations, which are based on the federal RCRA standards, state medical waste standards are very different from them.